dharmik529/470FinalProject/README.md

 ## 3. Language Tutorial with at Least One Example Exercise

 ### Tutorial
-MyLang is a beginner-friendly programming language.
+Symplnym is a beginner-friendly programming language.
 Here's a simple tutorial to get started:

 1. Variable Declaration:
    - Use the keywords `number`, `decimal`, `words`, `list`, or `letter` to declare variables of different types.